kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/readme.md

 In signal processing and communication systems, it is common to represent frequencies relative to the sampling frequency, rather than using absolute frequencies measured in Hz.
 This is because it allows for a more convenient representation of the frequency response, and makes it easier to compare and analyze different signals and systems.
 To represent frequencies relative to the sampling frequency, we use a _normalized frequency_ scale, which is defined as the ratio of the actual frequency to the sampling frequency.
 For example, if the actual frequency is 2 kHz and the sampling frequency is 10 kHz, then the normalized frequency is 2/10 = 0.2.

+# Aliasing 🪃
+Aliasing is a phenomenon that occurs when a continuous-time signal is sampled at a rate that is too low, resulting in high frequency components being shifted into lower frequencies.
+This can cause distortion and loss of information in the sampled signal.

+To prevent aliasing, the Nyquist theorem states that the sampling rate must be at least twice the highest frequency component in the signal.
+This means that the highest frequency component in the signal, known as the Nyquist frequency, is equal to half of the sampling rate.
+For example, if the sampling rate is 10 kHz, the Nyquist frequency is 5 kHz.

+If a signal is sampled at a rate that is lower than the Nyquist rate, aliasing can occur.
+For example, if a signal contains a component at 7 kHz and is sampled at a rate of 10 kHz, the component at 7 kHz will appear as a component at 3 kHz (the difference between the sampling rate and the component frequency).
+This can cause distortion and loss of information in the signal.

+An intuitive example of aliasing can be seen in a car wheel appearing to spin backwards on a film when the wheel rotates faster than the frame rate of the camera.
+This is because the wheel appears to rotate slower than it actually is due to the limited sampling rate of the camera.
+Similarly, high frequency components in a signal can appear to be shifted into lower frequencies due to the limited sampling rate of the signal.

 ## Footnotes 📝
 __Not everything is linear:__ Despite their widespread use and importance, linear systems have inherent limitations.
 They are only valid for systems that exhibit a linear relationship between inputs and outputs, which is often not the case for many real-world systems.
 Nonlinear systems, characterized by complex and unpredictable behavior, pose significant challenges for scientists and engineers.
 For an introduction, you can read the book _Chaos: Making a New Science_ by James Gleick.